 After all was said and done, we came in under budget on every. single. item.
 So let’s recap.
 I made a list, budgeted for items on said list, and then paid less than the allotted budget.
 I’m severely weirded out by this.
 Because budgets are gross…right?

 I diss budgets on the daily because I have a real problem with limitations.
 Strangely enough, this did not feel limiting at all.
 Basically because we just sought out the best deals we could find on the things we wanted.
 So I suppose this could be budgeting, conscious spending, or a combination of both.
-Either way, I’ve decided to stay a bit more open minded as I prepare our financial plan for 2014.
+Either way, we saved money, and I’ve decided to stay a bit more open minded as I prepare our financial plan for 2014.
 Maybe a little budgeting wouldn’t hurt.
 Maybe.

 Now that clothing shopping is done and we finally ordered a vacuum (also with a coupon, thank you Bed, Bath, and Beyond!), we just have a few more things to take care of before going back into debt paying mode.
 We still need a dresser and we have to pay for my hotel for FinCon as well as last week’s parking ticket.
 Then we have Christmas, which includes plane tickets back home and small gifts for my family members.
 We are on track to pay off our Chase card in 2013 (the sooner, the better) and then start working on flipping our car right side up.
 Shit is getting done!